 In 2013, preliminary Phase III clinical trials were authorized to enroll patients by the FDA to study the same indication approved in South Korea - treatment of pain and lack of mobility in patients with OA.
+The results of the preliminary Phase III clinical trial indicated statistical and clinically significant improvements in all outcome measures of pain, physical function, and disease assessment in the study group.
 The study group included 330 patients with diagnosed osteoarthritis of the knee.
 The subjects were evaluated for relief of pain using Western Ontario and McMaster Osteoarthritis Index (WOMAC) and physician and patient global assessments.
 The primary efficacy measure was relief of pain and inflammation over a 12-week treatment period after randomization into the trial.
 The secondary efficacy measure was improvement of mobility.
 Treatment effect will be compared in a 2-1 Apitox vs active control.
-Compared with the placebo group (histamine), subjects in the Apitox group who received a maximum dose (1500 micrograms) at each weekly visit over 12 weeks showed a significantly more improvement in all outcome measures (WOMAC pain, WOMAC physical function, visual analog scale ("VAS") pain, patient and physician global assessments of OA).
+Compared with the placebo group (histamine), subjects in the Apitox group who received a maximum dose (1500 micrograms) at each weekly visit over 12 weeks showed a significantly more improvement in all outcome measures (WOMAC pain.
+WOMAC physical function, visual analog scale ("VAS") pain, patient and physician global assessments of OA).
 Further, post hoc analyses showed that a statistically significant greater percentage of Apitox-treated subjects had at least a 40% and 60% reduction in WOMAC pain as compared to placebo-treated subjects.
 Sensitivity analyses confirmed the validity of the statistical methods and population definitions.
 The improvements in pain endpoints were highly significant for both the modified intention to treat and per protocol populations and the improvement was sustained during the four weeks following Apitox treatment.